cose-wg/cose-spec/draft-schaad-cose.md

 specification
 : This contains a pointer to the public specification for the field if one exists

-This registry will be initially populated by the values in {{COSE_KEY_PARAM_KEYS}}.
+This registry will be initially populated by the values in {{COSE_KEY_PARAM_labels}}.
 The specification column for all of these entries will be this document.

 # Security Considerations